cwru-eecs338/hello_syscalls/README.md

 is already opened for writing.
 Note that now, we specify the buffer of bytes (characters) that we want to the file, as well as the number of bytes to write.

-Finally, open `asm_syscall.c`, which is written in x86 assembly.
+Finally, open `asm_syscall.s`, which is written in x86 assembly.
 As you probably know from compilers or computer architecture, assembly is essentially a human readable version of the instructions that are executed by a processor.
 Looking at the assembly code helps illustrate how system calls are actually implemented.